braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 ### Step 2: Compose your variants

 You can create up to eight variants of your message, differentiating between titles, content, images, and more.
-The number of differences between the messages determines whether this is a multivariate or A/B test.
+The number of differences between the messages determines whether this is a multivariate or A/B test—an A/B test examines the effect of changing one variable, whereas a multivariate test examines two or more.

 For some ideas on how to get started differentiating your variants, see the section in this article on [Tips for different channels][70].